My practice explores harmony within tonal and color relationships.

-My practice explores harmony within tonal and color relationships.
-I draw inspiration exclusively from immersion into my everyday surroundings, responding to the light and shadow combinations that feel subjectively compelling—perceiving them first as abstract color spots, then as geometrical shapes, and never at all as objects.
-Working at the intersection of interpretation and representation, I am interested not in a literal depiction of a motif, but in capturing the unique moment that forms its fleeting essence.
+I draw inspiration exclusively from immersion into my everyday surroundings, responding to the light and shadow combinations that feel subjectively compelling—perceiving them first as abstract color spots, then as geometrical shapes, and never at all as known objects.
+Working at the intersection of interpretation and representation, I am interested not in a literal depiction of a motif, but in capturing the unique moment that forms its changing essence.
 This approach grants me a great deal of freedom—one governed not by rigid rules, dogmas, or generalizations, but rather by a singular visual experience.

 Photography plays a dual role in my creative process: both as an independent form of expression and as a foundation for painting.
 From childhood, I rarely left home without my camera.
 In my youth, I treated photography as a more accessible alternative to painting—above all, as a tonal exercise.
 Over time, it became essential in refining composition, rhythm, and tonal balance.
 In the darkroom, I experiment with overlays and light, treating photography as an extension of my artistic exploration.